In this Elliott wave Guide,

 Both wave A and C wave tend to be the same length in points.

 Also the whole wave form tends to fit in a trend channels quite neatly (shown in blue).

 Lets look at a real time example.

-This is a magnified picture of the 3 wave correction off the high in the previous example.
+This is a magnified picture of the 3 wave correction off the high in the previous example in the EURUSD forex pair.

 The above example is a perfect real time example.